Sexual Harassment Policy (includes Sexual Violence/Assault)

 - E-mail and Internet use that violates this policy

 - Sexual bullying

 Sexual harassment also includes sexual violence/assault, as further defined and explained below.
-The crimes of domestic assault, dating violence, and stalking can also constitute sexual harassment when such an incident is motivated by a person’s sex.
+Domestic assault, dating violence, and stalking can also constitute sexual harassment when such an incident is motivated by a person’s sex.
 These crimes, no matter the motivation behind them, are a violation of this policy.
 Applicable definitions can be found below.

 Sexual harassment constitutes a form of prohibited discrimination when it denies or limits a person’s ability to participate in or benefit from the University’s Programs and Activities or any aspect of the employment relationship.
 Sexual harassment denies or limits a person’s ability to participate in or benefit from the University’s Programs and Activities or any aspect of the employment relationship when:

 - Submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of any aspect of the University’s Programs and Activities or employment;